RGBrewer/neutralino-angular/README.md

 cd angular-app
 npm run build

-this will build to the /resources/ directory in the neutralino project
+this will build angular to the /resources/ directory in the neutralino project

-`neu run` to start it, after it is build
+then cd back to the neutralino folder, and `neu run`